 Three bodies run the EU: the EU Council (representing national governments), the Parliament (elected by the people) and the European Commission (the EU staff).
 They make sure all members act consistently in regional, agricultural, and social policies.

-Here’s how the three bodies uphold the laws governing the EU, which are spelled out in a series of treaties and supporting regulations:
+Here’s how the three bodies uphold the laws governing the EU, which are spelt out in a series of treaties and supporting regulations:

-The EU’s 28 member countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and the United Kingdom.
+The EU’s 27 member countries are: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.